gfilicetti/gke-github-deployment/README.md

 ## Container builds

-This section describes the process for building and pushing containers to Artifact Registry, where they will later be used to deploy to a container run environment like GKE.
+This section describes the process for building and pushing containers to Artifact Registry, where they will later be used to deploy to a container runtime environment like GKE.

-If automation with GitHub Actions [earlier](#option-2-automation-setup-with-github-actions), you can simply navigate to the **Actions** table and run **CloudBuild CI** workflow.
+If you setup your environment with GitHub Actions outlined [earlier](#option-2-automation-setup-with-github-actions), you can simply navigate to the **Actions** table and run **CloudBuild CI** workflow.